 The Board of Directors is unaware of any other business to be presented for a vote at the Annual Meeting.
-If any other matters are properly presented for a vote, the individuals named as proxies will have discretionary authority to vote on such matters according to their best judgment to the extent permitted by applicable law and Nasdaq Stock Market ("Nasdaq") and SEC rules and regulations.
+If any other matters are properly presented for a vote, the individuals named as proxies will have discretionary authority to vote on such matters according to their best judgment to the extent permitted by applicable law and the rules and regulations of the Nasdaq Stock Market ("Nasdaq") and U.S. Securities and Exchange Commission ("SEC").

 The Chairperson of the Annual Meeting may refuse to allow the presentation of a proposal or nominee for the Board of Directors if the proposal or nominee is not properly submitted.
 The requirements for submitting proposals and nominations for this year's Annual Meeting are detailed in our By-Laws.

 WEBSITES